MinecraftFunctionPlusPlus/MCFPPAPI/docs/en/quickstart/05class/02member.md

 ## Access control

-In MCFPP, members of class can use keywords `public`, `protected` and `private` to control the access rights.
-Default, members of class are `private`.
+In MCFPP, members of entity template can use keywords `public`, `protected` and `private` to control the access rights.
+Default, members of entity template are `private`.

 - `public`：public, accessible to outside.
 - `protected`：protected, accessible to subclasses.
-- `private`：private, only can access in the class.
+- `private`：private, only can access in the entity template.

 ```mcfpp
 class A{